The Alvarez Law Firm

-When a family asks us, "what is our case worth?" the honest answer is: it depends on the life care plan.
-Settlement negotiations, mediation positions, jury verdicts — nearly everything in a catastrophic birth injury case orbits around this one document.
+When a family asks us what their economic damages claim will look like, the honest answer is: it depends on the life care plan.
+Settlement negotiations, mediation positions, jury verdicts — nearly everything in the economic damages portion of a catastrophic birth injury case orbits around this one document.
 And yet most parents have never heard of it before they sit down with us.

 This article walks through what a life care plan is, who builds it, what it includes, how it interacts with the medical experts and economists who help us value future damages, and why hiring a firm that knows how to build, defend, and present a life care plan matters as much as anything else we do.